 Shadowlands Best DPS Class

-All recent researches say that the best DPS classes for the Shadowlands are: Warlocks, Hunters, Death Knights (DK), and Rogues.
+All recent researches say that the best DPS classes for the Shadowlands are: Affliction Warlocks, Marksmanship Hunters, Unholy Death Knights, Balance Druids, Shadow Priests, and Fire Mages.
 All these classes have certain advantages with different amount of aims.
-They are most effective in Raids, Mythics, and in PvP.
+They are most effective in Raids, Mythic+, and in PvP.

 The easiest in mastering as well as in effectiveness are Retribution Paladin, Frost DK, Demon Hunters (DH), and Fury Warriors.